Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] **Title {{title }} to file**
 - [ ] **Vault path {{vault_path}} to file**
 - [ ] **Workspace {{workspace}} to file**
-- [ ] **Character encoding test**: This outputs *Test non-ASCII characters: Å Ä Ö* to *TestResults.md*. **Check that Å Ä Ö show up correctly in the file.** If you see something strange (e.g. �), the test is failed and you should not tick the checkbox in this test report.
+- [ ] **[Character encoding test](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=17)**: This outputs *Test non-ASCII characters: Å Ä Ö* to *TestResults.md*. **Check that Å Ä Ö show up correctly in the file.** If you see something strange (e.g. �), the test is failed and you should not tick the checkbox in this test report.
-- [ ] **Test to ignore error code**: This command should do absolutely nothing.
+- [ ] **[Test to ignore error code](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=18)**: This command should do absolutely nothing.
 It tries to change directory (`cd`) to *NonExistingFolder*, which fails with error code `1` (on Windows), or `2` (on Linux) .
 I'm not sure about the code on Mac.
 The command is defined to ignore error codes `1` and `2`.
 Tick this checkbox if nothing happened during the execution, but do not tick, if you saw an error message popping up.
-- [ ] **Test empty shell command**: This one should always give an error message saying: *The shell command is empty*.
+- [ ] **[Test empty command](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=23)**: This one should always give an error message saying: *The shell command is empty*.
 If it  does not give an error message at all, **or if the message is different**, comment here and do not check the box.
 If the error message was correct, tick this checkbox.
 - **Test output insertion**:
 	- This command inserts the following text to a currently active file, at caret position: *Text output test*.
 Be sure to have this **test report file** active and in **edit mode**.
 Check that a text insertion/replacement process succeeds:
 	- [ ] Place the caret after the colon and execute the command to see how *inserting* works:
 	- [ ] Select some word in this sentence and execute the command to see how *replacing* works.
-- [ ] **Test output to stderr, with exit code 0**: This command should give the following output to an error balloon: *[0]: This goes to stderr*.
+- [ ] **[Test output to stderr, with exit code 0](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=28)**: This command should give the following output to an error balloon: *[0]: This goes to stderr*.
 Pay attention to the **[0]** part!
 It should not be *[null]*, and the number should not be anything else than zero.
 This command uses exit code 0, which indicates that the command actually succeeded, but it has the twist that even when the command succeeded, it directed its output to *stderr* instead of the normal *stdout*.
 SC should be able to differentiate error output despite of an exit code 0 that indicates a succeeded shell command execution.
 - [ ] **Test output to top**: Make sure [[TestResults]] file is open and active!
 This command will insert *TEXT TO TOP* to the currently active file.
 - [ ] **Test output to bottom**: Make sure [[TestResults]] file is open and active!
 This command will insert *TEXT TO BOTTOM* to the currently active file.
-- [ ] **Test output to status bar**: Check that status bar will contain output text.
+- [ ] **[Test output to status bar](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=33)**: Check that status bar will contain output text.
 Hover over the status bar with mouse and ensure that more output lines pop up.
-- [ ] **Test output to clipboard**: After running the command, paste clipboard content here:
+- [ ] **[Test output to clipboard](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=34)**: After running the command, paste clipboard content here:
 	- The pasted content should be *Hello clipboard!*.
 If it's something else, write a comment and do not tick the checkbox.
 	- A notification balloon should also appear, telling what was copied to the clipboard.
 If it does not appear or the content is wrong, write a comment and do not tick the checkbox.
 - **Test output to modal**: Make sure [[TestResults]] file is active when executing the command!
 After executing the command, click all of the *Redirect* buttons in the output modal, and see that each of them outputs the text MODAL OUTPUT in the correct channel: